DeveloperWil/always-edit-in-html/readme.txt

 2. Option turned on and page/post is in HTML mode.
 Visual and Text tabs removed.

 == Changelog ==
+= 2.1 =
+* Updated screen shots
+* Brand image replacement with Zero Point Development mark
+* Changed all references of "HTML tab" to "Text tab"
+* Checked compatibility with 4.5.2

 = 2.0 =
 * Checked compatibility with 4.4
 * Changed contributor to DeveloperWil